PCrnjak/PAROL6-Desktop-robot-arm/README.md

 # How to build / Where to buy?

-You can buy PAROL6 robotic arm on our website: https://source-robotics.com
+You can buy the PAROL6 robotic arm on our website: https://source-robotics.com

 If you want to Source all the parts yourself and build your own follow these steps: